 One reader asked why one kid in the classroom makes perfect slime and the other kid will have liquid nothing!
 I believe the teacher really answered it herself, it’s quite possible that the kid with liquid nothing didn’t follow the procedures correctly.

-However, on a very rare occasion I have used a small bottle of white PVA school glue and nothing happens.
+However, on a very rare occasion, I have used a small bottle of white PVA school glue and nothing happens.
 This is very rare and I can grab a new bottle and my slime is perfect.
 If all procedures have been followed correctly, you may just need to try again with new glue.

 WHAT IS THE SCIENCE OF SLIME?

-Yay, I love when people ask about the science behind the slime because I want people to know that slime is more then the latest obsession.
+Yay, I love when people ask about the science behind the slime because I want people to know that slime is more than the latest obsession.
 We have recently overhauled our BASIC HOMEMADE SLIME SCIENCE article and hope you find it full of useful information you can share with your younger scientists!